-Resource Management Standard Guidance Documentation must include: all scheduled maintenance and preventive maintenance records; b) instances and outcomes of damage, malfunctions, modifications and/or repairs; and c) dates of maintenance.
+Resource Management Standard Guidance Documentation must include: a) all scheduled maintenance and preventive maintenance records; b) instances and outcomes of damage, malfunctions, modifications and/or repairs; and c) dates of maintenance.
 Regulatory authority: 10 NYCRR section 58-1.6 Laboratory Equipment and Instrument Standard of Practice 7 (LEI S7): Managing Defective Equipment and Instruments For defective equipment and/or instruments, the laboratory must: a) clearly label the equipment or instrument as being out of service; b) document and investigate the nonconformance according to Investigation and Corrective Action Standards of Practice 3 and 4; c) examine and document the effect on specimen test results; and d) ensure that repaired or serviced equipment and instruments meet manufacturer or laboratory defined performance specifications through calibration, performance verification and/or function checks, as applicable, before being used for reporting test results.
 Regulatory authority: 10 NYCRR section 58-1.6

-Resource Management Standard Guidance Laboratory Equipment and Instrument Standard of Practice 8 (LEI S8): Carbon Dioxide Incubators If the CO 2 incubators have an automatic CO 2 readout, the CO 2 level does not need to be tested daily with an electronic CO 2 The laboratory must measure carbon dioxide (CO 2) in CO 2 incubators with a range of five (5) to ten (10) percent. analyzer.
+Resource Management Standard Guidance Laboratory Equipment and Instrument Standard of Practice 8 (LEI S8): Carbon Dioxide Incubators If the CO 2 incubators have an automatic CO 2 readout, the CO 2 level does not need to be tested daily with an electronic CO 2 The laboratory must measure and document carbon dioxide (CO2) in CO2 incubators to be within a range that is appropriate for the testing performed. analyzer.
 For incubators without a measurement system: measure levels daily using an outside CO2 measurement device (e.g., electronic CO2 analyzer); or For incubators with a measurement system: validate CO2 levels monthly using a separate measurement device.
 Regulatory authority: 10 NYCRR section 58-1.6 Laboratory Equipment and Instrument Standard of Practice 9 (LEI S9): Thermal Cyclers and Polymerase Chain Reaction For procedures using a thermal cycler, the laboratory must: a) operate the thermal cycler per the test kit manufacturer's instructions; and b) Verification should include monitoring of temperature ramping rates where applicable.
 Verification may be performed indirectly by following manufacturer instructions b) verify the uniformity of temperature across all sample chambers at inception, annually, and after servicing. or rotating a low positive control across every well, over time, or an electronic check for temperature homogeneity.
 Regulatory authority: 10 NYCRR section 58-1.6

 Resource Management Standard Guidance Reagents and Media Reagent and Media Standard of Practice 1 (RGM S1): Reagent and Media Records Reagent and media documentation must be made available to the Department upon request.
 Inventory control should ensure The laboratory must have an inventory control system for reagents and media that documents, at a minimum, the: that the laboratory has sufficient reagents to verify new lots and shipments. a) lot number; b) date of receipt in the laboratory; c) date of acceptable performance verification(s); d) date(s): for reagents, when they are placed into service; or ii. for media, a mechanism that can identify specimens affected should the media be contaminated; and e) expiration date.
 Regulatory authority: 10 NYCRR subdivision 58-1.10(g) Reagents and Media Standard of Practice 2 (RGM S2): Verification of Reagents and Media - Control Procedures The laboratory must establish and/or verify performance specifications prior to use for reporting patient specimens and ensure that performance specifications are maintained.
-Verification may be accomplished by examining quality control samples and verifying that results are acceptable, provided the quality control challenge is designed appropriately to be sensitive to substandard equipment or supplies quality.
-The laboratory must follow the manufacturer instructions for using reagents, media and supplies.
-In addition, unless more stringent requirements are specified elsewhere in the New York State Clinical Laboratory Standard of Practice, the laboratory must:
+Verification may be accomplished by examining quality control The laboratory must follow the manufacturer instructions for using reagents, media and supplies.
+In addition, unless more stringent requirements are specified elsewhere in the New York State Clinical Laboratory Standard of Practice, the laboratory must: samples and verifying that results are acceptable, provided the quality control challenge is designed appropriately to be sensitive to substandard equipment or supplies quality.